 - Enhance Storytelling: Use B-roll to fill gaps, cover cuts, and provide visual metaphors or examples.

-When working with A-roll and B-roll, UGC creators often make these mistakes:- Overuse of A-roll: Relying too heavily on A-roll can make the content monotonous.
+- Overuse of A-roll: Relying too heavily on A-roll can make the content monotonous.

 - Underutilization of B-roll: Missing opportunities to use B-roll can result in a lack of visual variety.